Laurence Ralph: Books

 Ralph adapted the book into an animated short film, also called The Torture Letters which was featured in The New York Times Opinion Documentary series.
 It won Best in Show at Spark Animation Film Festival, the Diversity Award at Women in Animation, and the Social Impact Award at the Black in Animation.
 The Torture Letters also qualified for an Academy Award in the animated short category.
-According to WIA President Marge Dean The Torture Letters uses the medium of animation in the best way possible by telling a story that is not often heard but is critical for the advancement of humanity.”
+According to WIA President Marge Dean The Torture Letters uses the medium of animation in the best way possible by telling a story that is not often heard but is critical for the advancement of humanity."

+Ralph's most recent book, Sito: An American Teenager and the City that Failed Him, was published in February of 2024.
+It was described as a "readable, empathic portrayal of a Hispanic teenager whose promising life was cut short because of failures in the criminal justice system and violence in the streets."
+Sito had a personal connection to Ralphs life, in that the titular teenager was the younger half brother of Laurence Ralph's stepson.
+Despite Ralph and Sito only having met once, The New York Times described the book as being "too close" to the subject matter, as the perspective of the family that villainized Sito before his death was not included.